Meet The IMPACT Research Team

 M.S. student

-#Sustainable finance #ESG data #Just transition
+#Sustainable finance #Just transition

 Contact: chaerim.song@kaist.ac.kr